iguanaterrror/Introduction_to_ROOT_2024/README.md

 ### HistogramStack
 Creates stacked plot with four histograms filled with different random distributions (Gaussian, Exponential, Landau, Linear)

+### Fitowanie
+Calibrating output histogram from WidmoCs from channels to energy and creating new histogram.

+### mySignal
+Creates class that represents registered signal with channel number, energy, detection time and TOT then saving data to TTree.

+### readTree
+Reads the tree from mySignal program and creates histograms for energy, detection time and TOT for every channel.

 ## How to run
 First you need to start ROOT by typing
 >root